k8-mb/k8-mb.github.io/timeline.md

 -------

 We receive a reply from the new lawyer of fourreal, Mr Ott.
-Mr. Ott ask to the court for a prolungation of the procedure, since fourreal has changed the construction company.
+Mr. Ott ask to the court for a prolongation of the procedure, since fourreal has changed the construction company.

 May 29th